spycos/dropper/Readme.md

       filter = new Dropper( 36 ); // output -> 36 bytes data packets

   filter.on( 'data', function ( data ) {
+      // all packets will have fixed length ( dropSize ),
-      log( 'data:', data );
+      // except the last that could be <= dropSize log( 'data:', data );
   } );